 I explained the whole case to him – the whole truth in all details.
 He was a helpful network administrator working for a small internet provider.
 Having to deal with a typical network admin’s predicament immediately built a kind of bond.
-This is one of the things that makes working in IT infrastructure management enjoyable – in a job you are only noticed if something goes wrong.
+Meeting a fellow nerd makes working in IT infrastructure management somewhat enjoyable – in a job you are only noticed if something goes wrong.
 (The rest of the time you are scolded for needing too much money and employing too much personnel).

 The result was that the domain was technically transferred to the intended target organization’s server immediately.
-But: If somebody asks you how this has been done – it wasn’t me!
+But he said: If somebody asks you how this has been done – it wasn’t me!

-This is the same concluding remark uttered by an admin in another telco later – whom I had convinced to provide me some password of a company.
-Also that inquiry of mine and reasons given were true and legitimate as I was doing it on behalf of a client – the password owner.
+Another admin at another telco said the same to me later – I had convinced him to provide me a password of a client.
+This inquiry of mine and reasons given were true and legitimate as I was doing it on behalf of a client – the password owner.